Table of Contents

 - It has antidiabetic, antioxidant and anti-stress effects.

-- It is beneficial in male sexual problems related to stress, anxiety, low testosterone level, sperm disorders and general weakness.
+- It is beneficial in male sexual problems related to stress, anxiety, low the testosterone level, sperm disorders and general weakness.

 - It supports better erection and sexual performance.